spread-ai/docs-appsmith-fork/reference/studio-errors-troubleshooting.md

 #### Using the debugger statement

-To invoke the debugger, insert th `debugger` keyword in your code where you want to pause, and then run your app.
+To invoke the debugger, insert the `debugger` keyword in your code where you want to pause, and then run your app.
 The code execution pauses on the debugger statement.
 It works like a `breakpoint`.
 You can then use the debugger tools to step through your code, inspect variables, and see how your code is executing.

 ```js title="Debugger example" hl_lines="4"
 export default {